morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Important: The above link may include information about several adapters.
 Make sure to pick the COMFAST CF-953AX.

 Important: USB WiFi adapters based on the mt7921au chipset are new.
-The drivers and firmware are relatively new as well and are located in very recent versions of the Linux kernel.
-Users may need to upgrade some parts of their installation for the adapters to work or be fully functional.
+The driver and firmware are relatively new as well.
+The driver will be located in very recent versions of the Linux kernel.
+The firmware should be included by the maintainers of the various distros.
+If you are using a distro that includes a kernel older than version 5.18, you may need to upgrade to kernel 5.18 or later and install/upgrade the firmware for the mt7921au based adapters to work or be fully functional.
 Ubuntu 22.10 (due in October) will be the first Ubuntu version that will not require an updated kernel and firmware to fully function.
-What is required for distros that use older kernels?
+What are the minimums?

 - Minimum kernel = 5.18
 - Minimum kernel for AP mode = 5.19
 - Minimum [firmware](https://github.com/morrownr/USB-WiFi/blob/main/home/How_to_Install_Firmware_for_Mediatek_based_USB_WiFi_adapters.md) for AP mode

-It is possible that some distros using kernel 5.18 or greater have not turned on compiling of the driver so the following is an example of where the driver is located depending on which kernel you have installed:
+It is possible that some distros using kernel 5.18 or greater have not turned on compiling of the driver so the following is an example of where the driver (mt7921u.ko) is located depending on which kernel you have installed:

-/usr/lib/modules/5.19.0-01-generic/kernel/drivers/net/wireless/mediatek/mt76/mt7921/mt7921u.ko
+/usr/lib/modules/<your kernel version>/kernel/drivers/net/wireless/mediatek/mt76/mt7921/mt7921u.ko

 Some distros do not install firmware, Debian is an example, and some distros may not do it right so you need to check the [firmware](https://github.com/morrownr/USB-WiFi/blob/main/home/How_to_Install_Firmware_for_Mediatek_based_USB_WiFi_adapters.md)